reflectoring/reflectoring.github.io/content/contribute/writing-guide.md

 The main categories of the reflectoring blog contain tutorials about the [Java](https://reflectoring.io/categories/java) programming language in general and the [Spring Boot](https://reflectoring.io/categories/spring-boot) framework in particular.
 Also of interest are articles about software development and architecture best practices in a category called [Software Craft](https://reflectoring.io/categories/craft).

+Any topic that is valuable to software engineers, is interesting, though, so don't hesitate to propose topics that don't fit into these categories.

 ### Article Length

 There is no hard-and-fast rule for how long an article should be.
 Given the goal of comprehensiveness, however,  good reflectoring articles tend to be between 1000 and 2000 words (including code examples).